PP-Module for LiFi Access Systems

 Additionally, RFC 5080 contains implementation issues that will need to be addressed by developers but which levy no new requirements.
 The point of performing 802.1X authentication is to provide access to the network (assuming the authentication was successful and that all 802.11 negotiations are performed successfully); in the terminology of 802.1X, this means the wireless client has access to the "controlled port" maintained by the TOE.

-In order to show that the TSF implements the 802.1X-2010 standard correctly, the evaluator will ensure that the TSS contains the following information:
+In order to show that the TSF implements the 802.1X-2010 standard correctly, the evaluator shall ensure that the TSS contains the following information:

 • The sections (clauses) of the standard that the TOE implements